This post may contain affiliate links.

 • Use an Instant Read Digital Thermometer.
 Do not use the pop-up kind (these are inaccurate).
 This one is inexpensive and does the job; this one is my absolute favorite and well worth the investment.

 • Skip the Gravy.
-If it stresses you out, don’t make it!
+Not in the mood?
+You don’t have to make gravy!
 Follow this recipe and your turkey will be so moist, you won’t need it.
-You can spoon the juices from the roasting pan onto your meat instead.
+Spoon the juices from the roasting pan onto your meat instead.

 carved turkey on a platter